Airbotics/uptane-server/docs/developers/architecture.md

 # Architecture

 ## Backend
-For now, we're building a monolithic backend to perform all functions (Uptane director and image repository, ostree remote repository, etc.).
+We're building a monolithic backend to perform all functions (Uptane director and image repository, ostree remote repository, etc.).
 This will likely change to a services/microservices model in time.

 ## Dashboard
 The dashboard is web-based GUI to help administer your fleet.